jchin1968/presentations/decks/automated-testing/behat-workshop-part-1/slides.md

 - while this is a test feature, it can be used later on to test out the homepage if required
 - create in ../features directory
 - enter behat to execute test

 ---
+name: useful-behat-commands
+# Useful Behat Commands
+- behat --init
+  - Initialize behat environment
+- behat -dl
+  - list all step definitions
+- behat -dl | grep {some_word}
+  - list step definitions filtered by {some_word}
+- behat -d {some_word}
+  - list detailed step definitions filtered by {some_word}
+- behat
+  - run all behat test
+- behat {...}/features/specific_file.feature
+  - run tests for a specific feature file.
+BUT, currently not working!
+- behat --tags={some_word}
+  - run all tests that are tagged with {some_word}
+- behat -v
+  - run tests with detailed output
+- behat -h
+  - display help information

+---
+# What is Selenium?
+- Framework for testing web applications
+- Selenium IDE
+  - record browser interactions into a script that can be played back
+  - does not require coding
+  - Firefox and Chrome add-ons
+- Selenium WebDriver
+  - Create test scripts using one of many supported languages including Java, C#, Ruby, Python and JavaScript
+  - PHP not offically supported by SeleniumHQ but Behat provides a Mink Selenium driver

+???
+- Mink is a middleware between your web application and a browser
+- By default behat uses the Goutte browser which is a text-based browser for executing tests
+- With Selenium WebDriver, the tests can be executed using a graphical browser such as Chrome or Firefox which allows for javascript and css testing

+---